Estimated Reading Time: 9 minutes

 Therefore, when creating productive habits, remember: hard work doesn’t work, so don't base what you're doing around it.

-We recommend forgetting the end destination and transforming your SUMMITs (aka your goals) into a journey.
+We recommend forgetting the end destination and transforming your resolutions or DEL SUMMITs (aka your goals) into a journey.
 To be effective, it must be enjoyable, endless and relatively easy.
 Few of us have the willpower to grind it out year after year after year, nor should we want to.

 A journey sounds something like this: